Bac1314/AgoraCustomSourceMultiCam_iOS/README.md

 # AgoraCustomSourceMultiCam (iOS)

-This project demonstrates how to use the **Agora RTC SDK for iOS** with a **custom video source** to publish video streams from both the **internal iPhone camera** and an **external USB camera** into the same channel.
+This project demonstrates how to use the **Agora RTC SDK for iOS** with a **custom video source** to publish video streams from both the **internal iPad cameras**, and an **external USB camera** into the same channel.
 It also shows how to use the **multi-channel connection feature** to manage multiple video sources.

 ---

 ## Features

 - **Custom Video Source**: Uses `AVCaptureMultiCamSession` and `AVCaptureDeviceInput` to capture raw frames from cameras.
-- **Multi-Camera Support**: Publishes both the built-in iPhone front camera, back camera, and an external USB camera at the same time.
+- **Multi-Camera Support**: Publishes both the built-in iPad front camera, back camera, and an external USB camera at the same time.
 - **Multi-Channel Connection**: Demonstrates joining multiple connections with Agora SDK and publishing custom video tracks.

 ---